mrezabayat/iamsorush/content/posts/unique-pointers-cpp/index.md

 ## Introduction

 Unique pointers are smart pointers which are created to avoid memory leak that [raw pointers](https://iamsorush.com/posts/how-use-cpp-raw-pointer/#memory-leak) bring.
 They follow "Resource Acquisition Is Initialization" (RAII) rule.
-Smart pointers are in header `<memory>`.

 ## Prerequisite